Computer model locks in Steelers vs. Lions picks, score prediction

 Both teams need a victory in NFL Week 16 when the Detroit Lions host the Pittsburgh Steelers with both teams entering Sunday at 8-6 and in danger of missing the playoffs.
 The Steelers are in a good position, sitting a game ahead of the Baltimore Ravens in the AFC North, but they likely need to hold that spot to make the postseason.
 The Lions are unlikely to win their division as they are two games behind the Chicago Bears (10-4) in the NFC North and 1.5 behind the 9-4-1 Green Bay Packers, who are second in the division and hold the final playoff spot.

 Kickoff from Ford Field is set for 4:25 p.m.
 ET on CBS and Paramount+.
 The Lions are 7-point favorites in the latest Steelers vs. Lions odds at DraftKings, and the over/under for total points scored is 52.
-The Lions are -370 money line favorites (risk $370 to win $100), while the Steelers are +295 underdogs.
+Detroit's over/under for total points scored is 30.5, while Pittsburgh's is 21.5.
 Before you make any Lions vs. Steelers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Steelers vs. Lions on Sunday